UpdateHub/updatehub.github.io/docs/updatehub-agent/controlling-agent.md

-Changing the **UpdateHub Agent** is very useful to user, because depending of the enviroment and goal, the settings must are custom.
+Changing the **UpdateHub Agent** is very useful to the user because depending on the environment and goal, the settings must are custom.
 In this section we show the ways to interact and setting the **UpdateHub Agent** through the [Callbacks](#callbacks) use and the [SDK](#software-development-kit) functions.

 ## Callbacks

 Callbacks are called during process flows that trigger sets of scripts and allow the user to add behavior to the **UpdateHub Agent** without changing the agent’s code directly.
 Callbacks are called upon entering individual states and then execute the assigned scripts.
 If the user wants, it is possible to change the callback call directly in the code to the most appropriate point of execution of the scripts.

-There are three types of the callback:
+There are three types of callback:

 **State change**: this callback is called on state changes and informs the current state of the machine.
 The [*Probe*](), [*Download*](), [*Install*](), [*Reboot*](), and [*Error*]() *states* use it.